DHTMLX/docs-todolist/docs/api/toolbar_api/configs/items_config.md

 ### Description

 @short: Optional.
-Specifies controls that will be shown in the toolbar of To do list
+Specifies controls that will be shown in the toolbar of To Do List

 ### Usage